Where in Britain do pine martens live?

 What legal protection do pine martens have?

-Pine martens are listed under Schedule 5 of the Wildlife and Countryside Act (1981), which means that it is illegal to intentionally kill or injure pine martens, or disturb their dens.
-Any research that could disturb pine martens, such as trapping animals or monitoring den boxes, must be done under a licence from the relevant statutory body.
+Pine martens are listed under Schedule 5 of the Wildlife and Countryside Act (1981), which means that it is illegal to intentionally trap, kill or injure pine martens, or disturb their dens.
+Any activity that could disturb pine martens, such as trapping animals or monitoring den boxes, must be done under a licence from the relevant statutory body.

 Can I reintroduce pine martens to my woodland?

 Pine martens are largely solitary and normally exclude members of the same sex from their home ranges.
 Home range size varies widely according to habitat.
 In Britain a single male home range can vary from 33km² in upland spruce to 3km² in more productive, lowland woodland.
 For females this is smaller, from 10km² to just under 1km² in these habitats.
 This means that many woodlands will not be large enough to sustain a viable population of pine martens.
+Pine martens need entire landscapes to thrive, not just individual sites.

 Useful links